duanxr/PGCon/README.md

 # PGCon
-Automatic hunting and hatching shiny Pokémon for Pokémon games on nintendo switch.
+Automatic hunting and hatching shiny Pokémon for Pokémon games on nintendo switch, based on image recognition and OCR.